tahir-arslan/social-network-api/README.md

 ## Description
 In this back end application, a social network api is being replicated using MongoDB, Express.js, and the Mongoose ODM.
 API routes are run using a tool such as Insomnia.

 A user is able to create a new "account" by inputting a username and email and add friends.
 A total count automatically gets updated with each new friend being added.
 The user is also able to create a post to voice their thoughts, and their friends are able to react to it by adding their own comments.
 A count is automatically updated to keep track of how many comments a user's thought post has.
+When a user is deleted, all thought posts associated with the user are also deleted.

 A [Project Showcase](https://drive.google.com/file/d/13-j7GVr7gEKV7Tp0_N_9JVFAh9Ttyjnh/view) is available to see how this application performs.